 Our bodies already produce a plethora of digestive enzymes naturally.
 These enzymes help break down and improve the absorption of food.

-Today you can purchase supplements to inflate the number of digestive enzymes in your body and aid in the breakdown of food.
+Today you can purchase gluten digestive enzyme supplements to inflate the number of digestive enzymes in your body and aid in the breakdown of food.
 This can be particularly helpful in people with digestive diseases.

 I do not personally use digestive enzymes supplements.
 I also do not recommend digestive enzyme supplements for long-term use as you do not want your digestive system to become dependent on them; rather you want to use them sparingly and train your body to continue to produce its natural digestive enzymes.